slowphil/texmacs-win-builder/README.md

 # TeXmacs-win-builder

 This repository provides tools to compile TeXmacs for windows in a fully automated way.
-After running it you get an executable zip that can install TeXmacs on a windows machine ([Ready-made such builds are available here](https://github.com/slowphil/mingw-w64-texmacs/releases/latest)).
+Running the realeased executable should eventually build TeXmacs for windows and create the corresponding installer ([Ready-made such installers for TeXmacs are available here](https://github.com/slowphil/mingw-w64-texmacs/releases/latest)).

-The build process is done using the [MSys2/Mingw-w32/Mingw-w64](https://sourceforge.net/p/msys2/wiki/MSYS2%20introduction/) environment.
+The building process is done using the [MSys2/Mingw-w32/Mingw-w64](https://sourceforge.net/p/msys2/wiki/MSYS2%20introduction/) environment.
 The setup of the environment, the compilation and the packaging is done in a single step (no complicated how-to to follow!) by running [the released executable](https://github.com/slowphil/texmacs-win-builder/releases/download/0.94/texmacs-win-sdk-installer-0.94.7z.exe).
 This whole stuff is essentially a modified version of the [Git for Windows SDK](https://git-for-windows.github.io/#contribute) (many thanks to them for making this so easy).